microsoft/pxt/common-docs/blocks/variables/change.md

 ### Declare a variable

 Use the assignment operator to set the value of a [variable](/blocks/variables/var).
-Change the value of a variable from 1 to 2 using the change item block.
+Change the value of a variable from 1 to 2 using the change block.
 Like this:

 ```block
 let x = 1